Vendicated/Vencord/src/plugins/dectalk/README.md

 Every standard DecTalk feature should be supported *(Including phonemes of course, can't have DecTalk without phonemes)* as well as some extra things, like blocking specific users from using DecTalk on your client.

 ## Important note:
 In order for this to work, you need the DecTalk executables (path configured in plugin settings).
-You can get them [here](https://github.com/TheZoidMaster/dectalk-exes).
+You can get them [here](https://github.com/TheZoidMaster/dectalk-exes) or find them elsewhere online.